What are nurses’ strike demands and what is government offering?

 Industrial action is biggest by nurses in NHS history

-Thousands of nurses across England, Wales and Northern Ireland have begun a 12-hour strike in a bitter dispute over pay.
+Nurses are planning to strike again without a breakthrough in pay negotiations.

-The strike is the biggest by nurses in the history of the NHS.
+Another walkout is planned across England, Wales and Northern Ireland on Tuesday in the biggest strike by nurses in the history of the NHS.

-Operations have been postponed and the health service will be running on a bank holiday service in many areas - including A&Es running on Christmas day staffing levels.
+It comes after thousands kicked off the strike action with a 12-hour walkout on Thursday.

-Health minister Maria Caulfield said around 70,000 appointments, procedures and surgeries will be lost in England due to the strike.
-Thousands more will be affected in Northern Ireland and Wales.
+The Royal College of Nursing leader warned action by nurses would build unless ministers back down on their refusal to negotiate on pay.

 Have you been affected by this story?
 Contact rebecca.thomas@independent.co.uk